-Releasing Trauma: Late versus Early-Onset in the Treatment of PTSD
+Releasing Trauma: Considering Late- versus Early-Onset in the Treatment of PTSD

-Fortunately, releasing Trauma is pretty straightforward, and there are two major types: Late and Early-Onset.
-Late- Onset PTSD is based on events that occurred well after the individual formed a healthy sense of self, with proper boundaries and the development of one’s physical and mental abilities.
-Early-Onset PTSD is based on events that happened at a young age or at any time before the sense of self was fully realized.
-The treatment protocols for these two types are quite different; here is a basic Chinese Medicine approach for addressing either type.
+Fortunately, resolving Trauma with Chinese Medicine is pretty straightforward, with two major types to consider: late-onset and early-onset.
+Late-onset PTSD is based on events that occurred well after the individual formed a healthy sense of self and boundaries, with proper development of both physical and mental abilities.
+Early-onset PTSD is based on events that happened at a young age, or at any time before the sense of self, boundaries, and/or proper development were fully realized.
+The treatment protocols for the two are quite different, but over the course of a decade I developed a Chinese Medicine approach to diagnose and treat both presentations.

 Late-Onset Trauma: Impact on the Fluids

-- Blood Deficiency: Si Wu Wan, Suan Zao Ren Wan, Shao Yao Gan Cao Wan
+- Blood Deficiency: Si Wu Wan, Shao Yao Gan Cao Wan

-- Blood Deficiency with Qi Deficiency: Nu Ke Ba Zhen Wan, Gui Pi Wan
+- Blood Deficiency with Qi Deficiency: Ba Zhen Wan, Gui Pi Wan

 - Blood Deficiency with Qi Stagnation: Xiao Yao Wan